bashiroglu/developing-back-employeesmanagerapp/readme.md

 ### Weak sides of project or my mistakes in terms of code which I chose

 1. I always response success: 'done' or any other stupid response which don't give any information about process.

+2. if in client side email is updated which passible ith new route, application will be broken.